-• Get out and about in big spaces when you can where your child can run, jump and climb safely.
+Try and get out and about in big spaces when you can, where your child can run, jump and climb safely.

-If you are worried that your child is really struggling with these physical skills speak to their nursery first.
-If your child is not at nursery, or you are still worried contact our services on the details below.
-You can talk to a health professional for advice and support.
+If you are worried that your child is really struggling with physical skills speak to their nursery or preschool setting first.
+If your child is not at nursery, or you are still worried contact Just One Number to talk to a health professional for advice and support.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text Chathealth on 07480 635060 for confidential advice from one of the Healthy Child Programme team.

 Alternatively you can go to see your GP to discuss concerns.

 To speak to other Norfolk parents and carers, you can join our online community forum below.